Projects and Links

 The National Autistic Society – a charity providing information, support and services for people with autism, Asperger’s Syndrome and their families.

-I CAN – a children’s communication charity offering help and advice to parents and practitioners.
+Speech and Language UK – a children’s communication charity offering help and advice to parents and practitioners.

 Act for Autism – an organisation supporting and empowering people involved with autism.